10 Common Cooking Mistakes (and How to Fix Them Fast)

 6. Cutting Ingredients Unevenly

-Try to keep ingredients roughly the same size.
-It doesn’t have to be perfect—just consistent.
+Keep them roughly the same size.
+Doesn’t have to be perfect — just consistent.

 8. Adding Garlic Too Early